Proxy (film): Plot

 While walking home from a doctor's appointment, heavily pregnant Esther Woodhouse is knocked unconscious by a person wearing a hoodie, who hits her stomach repeatedly with a brick.
 Despite the frantic efforts of emergency room doctors, her baby is delivered stillborn via caesarean section.
 Noticing that Esther doesn't seem to have any support from family or friends (the baby having been conceived with a sperm donor), a social worker at the hospital recommends that Esther attend a support group for grieving parents.

 In the support group meetings, Esther meets and befriends Melanie Michaels, a woman who claims her husband and child were killed by a drunk driver.
 Later on, while visiting a department store, Esther sees Melanie walking in alone and suddenly start screaming that her son Peyton was kidnapped and begging a security guard for help.
 Esther follows Melanie to the parking lot and witnesses her taking Peyton out of her car and into the store.
 Esther smiles.

 While Esther is home, her attacker suddenly appears and Esther is dragged from the kitchen.
-The two are shown having sex and is revealed that the attacker is Anika Barön, Esther's lover who has performed the attack at Esther's request.
+The two are shown having sex and it is revealed that the attacker is Anika Barön, Esther's lover who has performed the attack at Esther's request.
 Anika jealously inquires about Melanie, but Esther dismisses her.

 Later, Esther invites Melanie to her home.
 Esther asks about Melanie's family and she sticks to her drunk-driver story.
 Esther says that she loved being pregnant because it made people pay attention to her, but that she never wanted to be a mother.
 She kisses Melanie, claiming that Melanie is the only person who understands her.
 Melanie rejects Esther, who reveals that she knows Peyton is alive.
 Melanie slaps Esther and demands that Esther never contact her again.

 Esther takes Anika's truck and goes to Melanie's house.
 Sneaking in with a crowbar, Esther finds her husband Patrick is also alive.
 She evades Melanie and Patrick, finding Peyton in the bathroom and drowning him.
 Melanie enters and discovers his body.
 Distraught, she is startled by Esther and asks why she killed him.
 Esther claims that Melanie wanted him dead, and that they can now be together.
 Patrick returns with a shotgun and kills Esther.
 Anika, who'd been in jail during this time, learns of her death later and doesn't believe Esther did what they say, trying to find out the Michaels' identities to take revenge.